pocc/pcapgraph/README.md

 # PcapGraph
-*This has been tested on python3.5.
+*This requires features from **python3.6**.
 It would be prudent to use this version of python or later.*

 PcapGraph takes packet captures and creates a bar graph out of the start/end timestamps.
 If the --compare option is used, packet captures are compared